Bowie State University

-Bowie State University (Bowie State or BSU) is a public historically black university in Prince George's County, Maryland, north of Bowie.
+Bowie State University (Bowie State or BSU) is a public historically black university in the Prince George's County of the U.S. state of Maryland, north of Bowie.
 It is part of the University System of Maryland.
 Founded in 1865, Bowie State is Maryland's oldest historically black university and one of the ten oldest in the country.
 Bowie State is a member-school of the Thurgood Marshall College Fund.

 History

 Teachers College

 Bowie State University is the oldest historically black university in Maryland.
 It was founded in 1865 by the Baltimore Association for the Moral and Educational Improvement of the Colored People as a teaching school.
 The school first used space at the African Baptist Church at Calvert Street and Saratoga Street, in Baltimore, Maryland.
 In 1867, a dedicated facility was purchased nearby at Saratoga Street and Courtland Street, and the school was formally named the Baltimore Normal School for Colored Teachers.
 After being reorganized in 1883 as the Baltimore Normal School, it educated African Americans to be teachers for African American students until 1908.
 At that time, the school became a state institution of teaching under the Maryland State Department of Education and was redesignated as a Normal School No. 3.

 Shortly thereafter, in 1910, the school moved to the Jericho Farm, a 187-acre campus in Prince George's County.
 About 60 students lived in the old farmhouse.
 The school was renamed in 1914 as the Maryland Normal and Industrial School at Bowie.
 A two-year professional degree was added in 1925, a three-year program in 1931, a four-year program for elementary school teachers in 1935, a four-year program for junior high school teachers in 1951, and a four-year program for secondary school teachers in 1961.
 In recognition of its principal role, the school was renamed in 1935 as Maryland Teachers College at Bowie.